InformaticsMatters/docker-tomcat/README.md

 ## Notes

 The trick to running as an arbitrarily assigned user ID is that this user belongs to the root group (ID 0) so the permissions under /usr/local/tomcat are set to be readable/writable as appropritate by that group (though still owned by root).
 This allows the arbitrarily assigned user to access the files as necessary.
-If you hit permission problems you probably need to do a `chown -R root:0` on the offending files.
+If you hit permission problems you probably need to do a `chown -R tomcat:0` on the offending files.

 ## Alternative Docker files

 The core Dockerfile have names like Dockerfile-tomcat80-jre8.
-These build a minimal image with no content in the webapps directory.
-It also does not do any verifications on the tomcat download file which you might not find acceptable.
-Alternative Dockerfiles that do verifications (but at the cost of extra dependencies and thus increased size) or that leave the default Tomcat apps in place) are also present and can be used.
+An alternative Dockerfiles that leaves the default Tomcat apps in place is also present and can be used.

 ## Docker Hub images